kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 Quck start
 ==========

-In this tutorial, we will work on basic Hello World application where one person starts "Hello, world" request, another one approves it, as soon as the application is approved it will be sent.
+This tutorial, shows how to create basic Hello World application where one person starts "Hello, world" request, another one approves it, and when approved the request sent out.

-To follow this tutorial, you need to have python 3.4+ installed.
+To follow the tutorial, you need to have python 3.4+ installed.
 To run viewflow with python 2.7, you need to have PRO licence.

 Initial steps